Midfoot Osteoarthritis: Causes, Symptoms, and Private Treatment

 • Changes in Foot Shape: Possible flattening of the foot arch over time, leading to a noticeable change in foot appearance.

-How Is Ankle Osteoarthritis Diagnosed?
+How Is Midfoot Osteoarthritis Diagnosed?

 Diagnosing midfoot osteoarthritis typically involves: